 You should feel free to contact our staff anytime for additional resources or ideas on how to best represent your organization and your programs.

-You can reach the Community Engagement team at firstname.lastname@example.org or call 559-226-5600.
+You can reach our Communications Manager, Laura Maciel, at firstname.lastname@example.org or call 559-226-5600.
 Thank you for all that you do.
 We look forward to hearing from you!

 We, therefore, request the opportunity to review a draft of any announcement of your grant to ensure that CVCF’s grantmaking is presented accurately and consistently.